Kamehameha IV: Legacy

 Alexander and Queen Emma devoted much of their reign to providing quality healthcare and education for their subjects.
 They were concerned that foreign ailments and diseases like leprosy and influenza were decimating the native Hawaiian population.
 In 1855, Alexander addressed his legislature to promote an ambitious public healthcare agenda that included the building of public hospitals and homes for the elderly.
-The legislature, empowered by the Constitution of 1852 which limited the King's authority, struck down the healthcare plan.
+The legislature, empowered by the 1852 Constitution which limited the King's authority, struck down the healthcare plan.
 Alexander and Queen Emma responded to the legislature's refusal by lobbying local businessmen, merchants and wealthy residents to fund their healthcare agenda.
 The fundraising was an overwhelming success and the royal couple built The Queen's Medical Center.
 The fundraising efforts also yielded separate funds for the development of a leprosy treatment facility built on the island of Maui.

 In 1856, Kamehameha IV decreed that December 25 would be celebrated as the kingdom's national day of Thanksgiving, accepting the persuasions of the conservative American missionaries who objected to Christmas on the grounds that it was a pagan celebration.
 Six years later, he would rescind his decree and formally proclaim Christmas as a national holiday of the Kingdom of Hawaii.
 The first Christmas tree would come into the islands during his brother's reign.

 Under his eight-year reign the Kingdom saw the many territory additions.
 Laysan Island was annexed on May 1, 1857, Lisianski Island was annexed on May 10, 1857, and Palmyra Atoll was annexed on April 15, 1862.
 Some residents of Sikaiana near the Solomon Islands believe their island was annexed by Kamehameha IV to Hawaii in 1856 (or 1855).
 Some maintain that through this annexation, Sikaiana has subsequently become part of the United States of America through the 1898 annexation of "Hawaii and its dependencies".
 The U.S. disagrees.

 The Holy Sovereigns on stained-glass windows at St. Andrews, the church Kamehameha IV and Queen Emma helped found.